VerticalRelevance/AccountFoundations-Blueprint/README.md

 # Welcome to your CDK Python project!

-This is a blank project for Python development with CDK.
+This is a project for Python development with CDK.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.